Imanity-Software/ImanityPracticeAddon/README.md

 # ImanityPracticeAddon - Plugin (Bukkit)
 > This addon targets our special customers that have a public Practice plugin but need a kit-specific knockback profile system.
-> To in order to use this addon you have to purchase/run [ImanitySpigot3](https://imanity.dev/imanityspigot)
+> In order to use this addon you have to purchase [ImanitySpigot3](https://imanity.dev/imanityspigot) and run it on your server

 This plugin is for our clients that are using know Practice plugins.
 If you are a developer and you want to create your custom plugin for it, or others thing related to ImanitySpigot3, you can just use our [API](https://docs.imanity.dev/books/imanityspigot-3/chapter/developer-api)!